joshurtree/hyprsession/README.md

 * Changed --session-path option to point at base directory of session file
 ### 0.1.2
 * Fixed bug which would crash program if no session file existed
+### 0.1.3
+* Fix fatal bug on Hyprland 0.4 that crashed the program while saving the session